 Nell Becker Sweeden

-Affiliate Professor of Contemporary Theology
+Associate Professor of Christian Theology

 I teach because I love to learn and walking alongside others in the learning process.
 I am continually challenged by new material and new perspectives from students in the classroom.
 My research and teaching lies at the intersection between theology and culture.
 Drawing from scholars of color as well as two-third world perspectives, I focus on how the life of the church and theological praxis take shape and are re-appropriated anew in different cultures, times, and spaces.